 About The Bibi-Khanym Mosque

-The Bibi-Khanym Mosque in Samarkand in Uzbekistan was originally constructed by Timur (1369-1405), a warrior and Mongol leader who ruled this important Silk Road city.
+The Bibi-Khanym Mosque in Samarkand in Uzbekistan was originally constructed by Timur (1369-1405), a warrior and Mongol leader who ruled the important city along the Silk Road.

-A vast structure crowned by a blue dome and overlooking a courtyard, the Bibi-Khanym Mosque was built by Timur for his wife between 1399 and 1405.
-Much of the Bibi-Khanym Mosque was destroyed in an earthquake in the nineteenth century and has since been reconstructed.
+A vast structure crowned by a blue dome and overlooking a courtyard, the Bibi-Khanym Mosque was built by Timur for his wife Saray Mulk Khanym (Bibi Khanym was her nickname meaning ‘senior princess’) between 1399 and 1405.
+While much of the Bibi-Khanym Mosque was destroyed in an earthquake in the 19th century, the building has since been reconstructed.

 After his campaign in India, in 1399 the Mongol leader Timur undertook the construction of a huge mosque in the new capital of Samarkand.
 The mosque was almost finished when Timur returned from further military ventures in 1404.
 Timur immediately made alterations to the design.
 However, his grand visions would ultimately compromise the structure of the Bibi-Khanym Mosque, and bricks soon began falling from the main dome.